Azure/fta-windowsvirtualdesktop/what-is-wvd.md

 ## Possible Scenarios
 * Legacy Line of Business application that have no native way to share across platforms and devices
 * Resource optimisation e.g applications that are resouce intensive
-* Enabling user mobility especially in short timeframes
+* Enabling user mobility especially in short timeframes, tactical response

 ## Other Enablers for Remote Workers
 * [Remote Desktop](https://docs.microsoft.com/en-us/windows/win32/termserv/remote-desktop-protocol)